MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/pep_x/ns-pep_x-_pep_kernel_information_struct_v1.md

 A pointer to a <a href="..\pepfx\nc-pepfx-pofxcallbackcriticalresource.md">TransitionCriticalResource</a> routine.
 PoFx sets the value of this member.
 The <b>TransitionCriticalResource</b> routine is implemented by PoFx.
 The PEP calls this routine to transition critical system resources to the idle condition.

+#### - ProcessorIdleVeto

+A pointer to a <a href="..\pepfx\nc-pepfx-pofxcallbackprocessoridleveto.md">ProcessorIdleVeto</a> routine.
+PoFx sets the value of this member.
+The <b>ProcessorIdleVeto</b> routine is implemented by PoFx.
+The PEP calls this routine to increment or decrement the veto count for a pending transition to a processor idle state.

 #### - PlatformIdleVeto

 A pointer to a <a href="..\pepfx\nc-pepfx-pofxcallbackplatformidleveto.md">PlatformIdleVeto</a> routine.
 PoFx sets the value of this member.
 The <b>PlatformIdleVeto</b> routine is implemented by PoFx.
 The PEP calls this routine to increment or decrement the veto count for a pending transition to a platform idle state.

+#### - UpdateProcessorIdleState

+A pointer to an <a href="..\pepfx\nc-pepfx-pofxcallbackupdateprocessoridlestate.md">UpdateProcessorIdleState</a> routine.
+PoFx sets the value of this member.
+The <b>UpdateProcessorIdleState</b> routine is implemented by PoFx.
+The PEP calls this routine to update the properties of the specified processor idle state.

 #### - UpdatePlatformIdleState